My passion to serve the research community: an interview with Academia Europaea’s new President, Professor Marja Makarow#

 In 2021, the percentage of female members of Academia Europaea was 17.8%.
 Of the 23 Sections, four had a female chair.
 Consequently, of the 11 members of the Board of Trustees, only two were women.

 The progress of women’s representation in all societal sectors is not one of continuous progress year-on-year.
 Instead, change advances much more slowly, manifested as generational steps forward.
-This is showcased by the Young Academy of Europe.
-The share of female members is 41.5%, while four of its six chairs are female.
+This is showcased by the Young Academy of Europe

 My hope for the future is that national decision-makers will follow the example of the European Commission and take measures to support the closing of persisting gender gaps.
 One specific case is the low number of women in STEM professions and research.
 This means that women are underrepresented in the most rapidly growing sector of the job market.
 Women are almost invisible in the innovation and patenting arenas, with a few shining exceptions such as recent winners of global innovation prizes.